aidantze/projects.github.io/README.md

 ## Artificial Intelligence and Data Analytics

+### fins3645
-### fins3645 - Crypto Market Data Design and Analysis
+Crypto Market Data Design and Analysis

+> Jun - Aug 2025

 > [!IMPORTANT]
 > This project is very relevant for industry work!
 Specifically in data analytics and AI (ML, NLP)